-Tourist attractions in the Northeast
+Tourist destinations in the Northeast of Brazil

 Tourism in the Northeast - Cities and Tourist Regions